andyogah/apim-openai-chargeback-environment/README.md

 ## 1.1 Overview

-Primarily, this development tries to solve the ephemeral and scalability challenges associated with
-existing API Management (APIM) chargeback implementation for OpenAI services.
-Amongst other things it will also incrementally address all other non-functional requirements that may arise based of existing and future use cases or needs.
-This is intended to be a full solution, and not just APIM policies, in that it comes self-contained with supporting Azure resources to to meet aforementioned needs.
+Primarily, this development tries to solve the ephemeral and scalability challenges associated with existing API Management (APIM) chargeback implementation for OpenAI services.
+Amongst other so incrementally address all other non-functional requirements that may arise based of existing and future use cases or needs.
+This is intended to be a full solution, and not just APIM policies, in that it comes self-contained with supporting Azure resources to meet aforementioned needs.
 Consideration was not given to deployment to specific networks and network security groups (NSGs) as those should be specified as part of an overall enterprise architectural landscape.
 However, this solution can readily plug into any existing enterprise AI architecture by just specifying networking and network security parameters in the existing IaC.
 <br /><br />